rickalouani/Rancher-howto/README.md

 Rancher 2.0 is an opensource container orchestration platform that works very well with Kubernetes.
 It is a great tool for standing up a Kubernetes cluster.
-It allows the user to customise the cluster(s) through either Rancher 2.0 CLI or a friendly untuitive UI that provides the user with access to configuration variables. its own Kuberentes Engine RKE(Rancher Kubernetes Engine), and allows the user to create, manage, and monitor multiple kubernetes clusters across different cloud providers from a single UI.
+It allows the user to customise the cluster(s) through either Rancher 2.0 CLI or a an intuitive, and clean WebUI.
+The user can select the size of the deployment(number of nodes) and how to assign them could select the number of nodes that provides the user with access to configuration variables, API endpoints, among other things its own Kuberentes Engine RKE(Rancher Kubernetes Engine), and allows the user to create, manage, and monitor multiple kubernetes clusters across different cloud providers from a single UI.
 It also allows a user to import existing Kubernetes clusters